【Oshi no Ko】 Minato Ward, Tokyo

 Characteristics of the Drama Version

-Film Version Development
+Film Version Developments

 Exhibitions and Events

-Theater Version
+Theatrical Version

 Gourmet Spots